-- The District has not adopted an Information Technology Disaster Recovery/Business Continuity policy - The Sexual Harassment policy does not address annual employee training or annual reporting.
+- The Receipts/Collections policy does not address d)2 recording. - The Contracting policy does not address f)2 standard terms and conditions or f)3 legal review. - The District does not have an Information Technology Disaster Recovery/Business Continuity policy. - The Sexual Harassment policy does not address l)2 annual employee training or l)3 annual reporting.

-Management's Response: The Board will consider addressing and adding these items to the policies.
+Management's Response: The Board will consider addressing these items to the policies.